ykakarap/kubecon-na-22-capi-lab/3-cluster-topology.md

 kubectl edit cluster/docker-cluster-one
 ```

-The above command will engage your locally configured editor (for example, most macOS and Linux environments will be configured to launch `vim`).
+The above command will open your locally configured editor (for example, most macOS and Linux environments will be configured to launch `vim`).
 You'll want to look for the yaml configuration at the path `spec.topology.controlPlane.replicas`.
 Based on our prior scale out the value should be `3`.
 Go ahead and change that back to `1`, and then save the changes in your editor:

-Output after editing, saving, and exiting your editor:
+Output after editing, saving and exiting your editor:

 ```bash
 cluster.cluster.x-k8s.io/docker-cluster-one edited